Generator Sets for Data Centers. Criteria for selecting, designing and installing units

 Key aspects of a generator set that supplies power to a Data Center

-The attributes of a generator set for a Data Center application and of its component parts, will by large coincide with those of an emergency set for any other facility, although the choice of some of those components may perhaps be more critical in DCC sets.
+The attributes of a generator set for a Data Center application and of its component parts, will by large coincide with those of an emergency set for any other facility, although the choice of some of those components may perhaps be more critical in DCP sets.

 Of all the elements, the most important is the engine, as this is where the power generated by a generator set comes from.
-The engine for a DCC application must have an electronic speed regulator so that it can quickly reach opportune voltage and frequency conditions whenever a grid failure demands it has to start-up.
+The engine for a DCP application must have an electronic speed regulator so that it can quickly reach opportune voltage and frequency conditions whenever a grid failure demands it has to start-up.
 Once those parameters have been established, it can maintain them as long as it is operating.
 When deciding on the size of the engine, one should not only take into account those aspects of this application that we have looked at above, rather we should also bear in mind those environmental aspects that are common to all applications such as the ambient temperature and the altitude.

 The start-up is relevant when choosing engines for this type of application where reliability is crucial.
 In actual fact, HIMOINSA can improve the start-up included as standard in engines by incorporating redundant systems with two electrical motors with independent battery systems or the combination of an electric motor and another pneumatic or hydraulic starter.